NEARgovernance/votron/README.md

 npm run dev
 ```

-Your app will start on https://localhost:3000
+Your app will start here: https://localhost:3000

 ---

 ## TEE Deployment

-- Change the `NEXT_PUBLIC_contractId` prefix to `ac.sandbox.` followed by your NEAR accountId.
+1. Change the `NEXT_PUBLIC_contractId` prefix to `ac.sandbox.` followed by your NEAR accountId.

-- Run the Shade Agent CLI
+2. Run the Shade Agent CLI

 ```bash
 shade-agent-cli